szachy113/my-react-starter/README.md

   - `main.tsx`
   - `/app`: global app setup and configuration used by the entire app
-    - `store.ts`
-    - `App.tsx`
-  - `/assets`
+  - `/assets`: static files (like images or icons)
-  - `/common`: contains truly generic, reusable utilities and components
+  - `/common`: truly generic, reusable utilities (like hooks or helper functions) and components
-  - `/components`: all the other components with their styles, split into separate folders
+  - `/components`: all the rest of the components with their styles
-  - `/features`: feature-specific components, slices, APIs and styles
+  - `/features`: feature-specific components with their styles, slices and APIs
-    - `/counter`
-      - `counterSlice.ts`
-      - `Counter.tsx`
-  - `/styles`: global styles, theme configurations
+  - `/styles`: _global_ styles and theme configurations